 - 1 tbsp ground turmeric

-- Add chicken and coat thoroughly in Marinade.
+- Marinade chicken – Mix Marinade ingredients in a large bowl.
+Add chicken and toss to coat.
 Marinade for at least 3 hours, preferably overnight.
-(Note 2)

-- (Optional) Line a tray with baking paper/parchment paper (to save cleaning up), then place chicken on the baking tray, skin side up.
-Scrape all Marinade out of bowl and dab onto chicken.
+- Prepare – Line a tray with baking paper/parchment paper.
+Place chicken on the tray, skin side up.
+Scrape all Marinade out of th bowl and dab onto chicken.

-- Stove: To cook on the stove, heat a skillet over medium heat.
+- Stove – Heat a skillet over medium heat.
 Place skin side down and cover with a lid.
 Cook for 5 minutes or until the skin is dark golden.
-Then turn and cover with a lid again, Cook for 8 to 10 minutes until cooked through.
-Rest for 3 minutes before serving.
+Then turn and cover with a lid again.
+Cook for 8 to 10 minutes until cooked through, basting the skin with the residual marinade in the bowl.